jellyfish0316/eeg2music/README.md

 - The runtime U-Net is loaded from `diffusers` `AudioLDM2Pipeline`; the vendored AudioLDM subset is no longer the training backbone.
 - The current text conditioning is a cached fixed prompt, not yet per-sample prompt conditioning.
 - Fixed-prompt text embeddings can be cached on disk through `model.unet.text_cache_path` and are also saved inside `model.pt`.
+- The default training config now uses `validation_metric: clap`, so `best_model.pt` is expected after each condition run.
 - On some systems you may see CUDA or joblib warnings during import or tests; the current smoke tests still pass under those warnings.
 - `model.projector.lat_grid` should usually stay `null` unless you intentionally want to override checkpoint-derived shape.